Royal Tunbridge Wells: Economy

-The economy of the town no longer depends on the chalybeate spring.
-Hardly anyone comes to the town purely to take the waters.

 As of 2002 there were around 50,000 people employed in the borough of Tunbridge Wells.
 The largest sector of the local economy consists of hotels, restaurants, and retail (the centrally located Royal Victoria Place shopping centre, opened in 1992, covers 29414 m2, which accounts for around 30% of all jobs; the finance and business sector makes up just under a quarter of jobs, as does the public administration, education and health sector.
-Royal Tunbridge Wells is arguably the most important retail centre between London and Hastings.
+Tunbridge Wells is arguably the most important retail centre between London and Hastings.
+Childrensalon is based in Royal Tunbridge Wells.

 The largest single employer in the town used to be the Maidstone and Tunbridge Wells NHS Trust, at the Kent and Sussex and Tunbridge Wells Hospitals, employing around 2500 people; the largest single commercial employer was AXA PPP healthcare, employing around 1,700 in four offices (PPP House, Union House, Phillips House and International House).
 Tunbridge Wells had a relatively low unemployment rate of around 1.0% in August 2008, compared to a UK national rate of around 5.4%.